 If your next board will run at high voltage and requires some protection, you may need multiple protection devices like TVS diodes, fuses, and gas discharge tubes to withstand power surges.
 In addition to safety components, high voltage designs need to be laid out according to specific safety rules to prevent discharge within the system and to end users.
 With the right PCB layout software, it’s easy to follow these design rules and place circuit protection devices in your PCB.

 - Rules-driven design software will help you follow industry standards on high voltage circuit boards so that your board will be safe during operation.

-- If your PCB will run at high current, you need to follow some best practices for designing traces to prevent excess temperature rise.
+- If your PCB will run at a high current, you need to follow some best practices for designing traces to prevent excessive temperature rise.

 - Relay circuits on a PCB may need some additional components to provide sufficient protection against overvoltage/overcurrent.

 Dense high voltage designs need overvoltage and overcurrent protection with PCB relays and other components.

 With so many different types of PCB relays on the market, how can designers find the relay they need to circuit protection?
 You shouldn’t have to browse distributor ot manufacturer websites.
 Instead, you need supply chain tools inside your PCB design software to help you source the relays you need and add them to your design.

 Altium Designer gives you the supply chain visibility you need to find to find the relays you need for your high-power circuit board.
 The supply chain features in Altium Designer will do more than just show you component lists.
 You can search through the supply chain with filtration features, search by component type/description, and look at distributor stocks as you prepare your orders.
 You can find the PCB relays your high voltage circuits need for protection with the supply chain features in Altium Designer.